We thank you for your interest in The Academy of Fine Art.

 The Academy features an intensive curriculum devoted to drawing and painting.
 In preparation for careers as practicing professional artists, the students are taught the classical techniques and methods introduced and perfected by the Masters.

 Recognized for its dedication to the highest standards and techniques, the Academyâ€™s curriculum fosters a spirit of creativity grounded in discipline.
 Throughout their course of study, students are assessed on their individual progress.
-Year round programs include an academic year-based academy, as well as a summer session and workshops.

 The Academy of Fine Art is founded on the principle of offering interested students a program and environment in which they can learn, practice and develop their skills.